git-developer/signal-mqtt/README.md

 ```

 ##### Customization of topic parameters
-A JSON RPC message usually contains a lot of metadata parameters along with the main content.
+A JSON RPC object usually contains a lot of metadata parameters along with the main content.
 Most metadata parameters are not required for an average user,
 thus the parameters are filtered before building an MQTT topic.